Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Experiment

-The required cap layer thickness was found by the reflectivity observation.
-Once the thickness is a product of $\frac{\lambda}{4}$ the exciton feature in reflectivity became symmetric.
-Further, the compensation conditions could be met by the choice of the angle of incidence $\alpha = \alpha_c$.
-However, the angle-tuning experiment is challenging.
-Therefore, we fixed $\alpha < \alpha_{Br}$ and p-polarization (the condition in the second row of Table~\ref{cond_table}).
-The further fine tuning of the compensation conditions was made by the $F$ variation.
-Since $\Gamma$ of the exciton resonance is fixed for the QW composition and thickness \cite{Poltavtsev2014} the quality factor can be varied by tuning of $\gamma$.
-Non-radiative broadening $\gamma$ includes all possible broadening sources.
-The inhomogeneous broadening is determined by the sample, so it could not be varied.
-The homogeneous broadening includes thermal broadening due to the exciton-phonon interaction, and all additional sources of the irreversible phase relaxation, such as exciton scattering on charge carriers, excitons and other elementary excitations.
-In this work, we used two methods for fine tuning of $\gamma$ by increase of the homogeneous broadening: illumination of the sample above the QW barrier and sample heating.
+To fine-tune the operation mode of the proposed device, one has to consider manipulating exciton ensemble properties (the quality factor $F$) as required by expression (\ref{r_c}).
+Since $\Gamma$ of the exciton resonance is fixed for the QW composition and the thickness \cite{Poltavtsev2014}, the quality factor can be varied by tuning $\gamma$.
+Non-radiative broadening $\gamma$ is caused by non-radiative relaxation pathways including thermally mediated processes (exciton-phonon interaction) and all other processes of the irreversible phase relaxation, such as exciton scattering on charge carriers, excitons and other elementary excitations.
+In this work, we introduce $\gamma$ change in the experiment via the increase of the homogeneous broadening by two distinct methods: the additional illumination of the sample above the QW barrier (in our case, by a 656~nm CW-laser) and the heating of the sample.

-Figure~\ref{fig_exp}(a) shows the acquired reflectivity of the sample at $T=$~10~K for different intensities of the additional 656~nm illumination up to 100~mW measured before the lens that focuses light onto the sample.
-Illumination excites quasiparticles, which introduce additional homogeneous broadening and decrease $F$.
+Fig.~\ref{fig_exp}a shows the reflectivity of the sample at $T=$~10~K for different intensities of the additional 656~nm illumination up to 100~mW.
+The illumination introduces additional homogeneous broadening due to the exciton-exciton and exciton-carriers scattering, and thus decreases $F$.
 In the absence of illumination, constructive interference of signals reflected from the QW and the sample surface is observed.
-With an increase in the illumination intensity $I$, the amplitude of the interference decreases, and at a certain illumination intensity, the compensation is observed -- the reflectivity $K_R$ ceases to depend on the wavelength (black curve in the figure).
-With a further growth of $I$ the interference changes to the destructive one.
-Figure~\ref{fig_exp}(c) shows the dependency of the area under the interference peak (area between experimental curve and non-resonant reflectivity level) with the growth of $I$.
-At $I=20$~mW this area turns to zero manifesting the compensation.
+With an increase in the illumination intensity $I$, the amplitude of the exciton peak decreases, and at a certain intensity, the compensation is observed -- the reflectivity $K_R$ is constant (black curve).
+With a further increase of $I$ the interference becomes destructive and the exciton peak inverts.
+Fig.~\ref{fig_exp}c shows the peak area dependence on the intensity of the additional irradiation~$I$.
+At $I=20$~mW the compensation is observed as indicated by a minimum in the peak area.